 The bark is extremely attractive, being reddish brown and developing deep fissures as it ages.
-Needles are held in groups of three and may persist on the tree for up to 3 years.
+Needles are held in groups of three and may persist on the tree for up to three years.
 The female flowers appear as purple clusters of scales while male blooms are yellow spikes.
-The fruit is a cone, 3 to 6 inches (7.6 to 15 cm.) long.
+The fruit is a cone, 3 to 6 inches (8-15 cm.) long.
 Cones may pose a litter problem.

 How to Grow Monterey Pine Trees

-This is a fast growing tree which will produce 36 or more inches (91 cm.) per year.
-While the tree is not frost tolerant, it also cannot withstand extreme heat.
-Coastal climates are ideal, where sea breezes and high humidity promote best growth.
+This is a fast-growing tree that will produce 36 or more inches (91 cm.) per year.
+While the tree is not frost-tolerant, it also cannot withstand extreme heat.
+Coastal climates are ideal, where sea breezes and high humidity promote the best growth.

 Once established, the plant can thrive in either moist or dry soil, but regular supplemental watering is necessary early after planting.
 Soil textures may be loam to sandy, acidic to slightly alkaline in pH.
 Growing a Monterey pine in full to partial sun is ideal.

 The tree is not bothered by salinity, deer, oak root fungus, verticillium, or Texas root rot.
 As an added bonus, it is attractive to squirrels, birds, and other tree-dwelling animals.